Rolice/laravel5-domain-authority/README.md

 `php artisan vendor:publish`

 This is required in order to publish the config of the package directly in application config folder.
 You will find there the new file named `domainauthority.php`.
-Edit it and enter the data from your Moz about service authorization:
+Edit it and enter the data from your Moz account service authorization:

 * *Access ID*
 * *Secret Key*